Mazen-Ltd/mazen-knowledgebase/docs/minecraft/server-owner-guides/best-practices/be-organized.md

 ## Organize Your Files in One Place
 Undoubtedly, another essential aspect is being organized concerning your server files.
 This includes the server's worlds, server and plugin configuration files, databases, and so on.
 It's advisable always to make regular backups and keep local copies on your computer.

+## Why is it important?
+### It's easier to find what you need
+When you have a lot of files, it's easy to get lost in them.
+If you have them organized, you can find what you need faster and more easily.
+In my experience, in the long-term organization is a big time-saver and it pays off.